Social experiment

-A social experiment is a type of psychological or sociological research for testing people's reactions to certain situations or events.
+A social experiment is a method of psychological or sociological research that observes people's reactions to certain situations or events.
 The experiment depends on a particular social approach where the main source of information is the participants' point of view and knowledge.
 To carry out a social experiment, specialists usually split participants into two groups — active participants (people who take action in particular events) and respondents (people who react to the action).
 Throughout the experiment, specialists monitor participants to identify the effects and differences resulting from the experiment.
-Intentional communities are generally considered social experiments.
+A conclusion is then created based on the results.
+Intentional communities are generally considered social experiments as each is a practical application of a theory.

 Social psychology offers insight into how individuals act in groups and how behavior is affected by social burdens and pressures.
-In most social experiments, the subjects are unaware that they are partaking in an experiment.
+In most social experiments, the subjects are unaware that they are partaking in an experiment as to prevent bias; however, this may bring ethical issues (see ethics section).
 Several "actors" or "plants" are used to study social behaviors.
 Companies have also used social experiments to collect consumer data and their opinions about a product or a particular topic.

 History

 In 1895, American psychologist Norman Triplett constructed one of the earliest known social experiments, in which he found out that cyclists managed to ride a bike faster when racing against another person rather than racing against the clock.
-He duplicated the experiment in a laboratory using children and fishing reels and received similar results.
-Field social experiments had proved to be efficient as it reflects real life due to its natural setting.
+Norman found similar results, through another experiment, where he asked children to turn fishing reels both alone and with other children present.
+Field social experiments had proved to be efficient as they reflect real life due to their natural setting.

 The social experiments commonly referred to today were conducted decades later, in which an experiment is done in a controlled environment such as a laboratory.
 An example of this is Stanley Milgram's obedience experiment in 1963.
 Social experiments began in the United States as a test of the negative income tax concept in the late 1960s and since then have been conducted on all the populated continents.

 During the 1970s, criticism of the ethics and accusations of gender and racial bias led to a reassessment of both the field of social psychology and the conducted experiments.
 While experimental methods were still employed, other methods gained popularity.

 Ethics

 Social experimentation has raised many ethical concerns, due to its manipulation of large population groups, often without the consent or knowledge of the subjects.
 In some instances, social experimentation has been staged unknowingly to the viewer to promote the image of the individual or for the pure purpose of generating controversy.

-Researchers also believed that the impact of Informal Social Experiments via social media videos may have negative consequences on formal social marketing research as well as the society in general, detailing that while Informal Social Experiments addresses moral and social issues such as child safety, self-confidence, etc., producers of these social experiments might do it for their gain and benefits.
+Researchers also believed that the impact of Informal Social Experiments via social media videos may have negative consequences on formal social marketing research as well as the society in general, detailing that while Informal Social Experiments address moral and social issues such as child safety, self-confidence, etc., producers of these social experiments might do it for their gain and benefits.